kailash-manasarovar/statement/docs/timeline/2024/june.md

 - I see a group of people standing around him.
 - Shortly afterwards, I see a tall black man holding the hand of a small boy and stumbling towards me through the station from the direction where Steve is standing.
 - The man is wearing a yellow jumper with diamond checks and a cream chimney-sweep hat.
-- The small boy of about seven-years-old was arabic looking with dark skin.
+- The small boy of about seven-years-old is arabic looking with dark skin.
 - The man was stumbling as he walked, he was very unbalanced, tottering even, like he didn't know where he'd been or where to go next.
 - The little boy seemed to be leading him towards me.